SDxBacon/leetcode-exercise/14. Longest Common Prefix/README.md

 ### JavaScript

-> Runtime: `68` ms, faster than `97.45%` of JavaScript online submissions for Third Maximum Number.
+> Runtime: `68` ms, faster than `97.45%` of JavaScript online submissions for Longest Common Prefix.
-> Memory Usage: `41` MB, less than `19.15%` of JavaScript online submissions for Third Maximum Number.
+> Memory Usage: `41` MB, less than `19.15%` of JavaScript online submissions for Longest Common Prefix.